Stan-l-e-y/RemindMe/README.md

 ![Authorization Token Flow](/public/refresh-token-flow.png)

-## Upon Authentication (via Next-Todo or an OAuth provider), Users will be granted API access and refresh tokens in the form of a JWT.
+Upon Authentication (via Next-Todo or an Identity Provider), Users will be granted API Access and Refresh tokens in the form of a JWT.
+Read more about [Access](https://auth0.com/docs/tokens/concepts/access-tokens) and [Refresh](https://auth0.com/docs/secure/tokens/refresh-tokens) tokens.

 # OAuth 2.0 OpenID Connect Authorization Code Flow

 ![OAuth OpenID](https://miro.medium.com/max/720/0*bPC5YzMETbF81R4E.webp)

+Upon Authentication with an Identity Provider, Users will be granted an ID token in the form of a JWT, which will be used for authenticating the user and to fetch user information.
+Read more about ID tokens [here](https://auth0.com/docs/tokens/concepts/id-tokens).